 - Enjoy making public presentations and interacting with people

 How and when do I apply?

-You can apply to become an Asian Aid Promotional or Fundraising Ambassador by completing this application form.
+You can apply to become an Asian Aid Ambassador by contacting our office.

 How are ambassadors selected?